 Sellers Iron Works made locomotive turntables and sold them throughout the world.
 This 1895 photo looking east shows the turntable on the surface railroad at Hamilton and 20th Streets.
 This line would be lowered in 1898 and the turntable moved one block west.
 William Sellers was the only person who testified in City Council in opposition to digging what is now called the Callowhill Cut.

 By 2021 the relocated turntable site will be covered by the new construction of 2100 Hamilton Condominiums.

 The Sellers family has deep roots in Philadelphia.
 Samuel Sellers and his brother bought 100 acres in what is now Darby in 1682, having arrived from England with William Penn.
 The family purchased 75 more acres and in 1757 John Sellers, grandson of Samuel, erected a flour mill on a dam they built across Mill Creek (now called Cobb's Creek).
 The mill, called somewhat redundantly Millbourne Mills ("bourne" meaning creek), would lend its name to the Sellers estate.
 This mill was in operation until 1927, and the flour from the mill was sold under the brand name King Midas Flour.

 By 1897, a great-grandson of the above named John Sellers, William Sellers, had acquired the 200-year-old homestead.
 He himself had worked in machine shops in Wilmington, Delaware, and Providence, Rhode Island, prior to establishing a machine shop, with partner and brother-in-law Edward Bancroft (1811-1855), in Philadelphia in 1848.
-By 1897 he, having been joined by his cousin Coleman Sellers, owned one of the largest machine and shafting shops in the country.
+By 1897 he, having been joined by his cousin Coleman Sellers Jr., owned one of the largest machine and shafting shops in the country.
 Both William and Coleman were influential at the Franklin Institute, as discussed in our article here, and through the Franklin Institute standardized the machining of screw threads.
 For more on the Sellers family, see the Wikipedia entry here.